Rodrigo663/family-data/README.md

 # Family Data

 This dataset ([people.xlsx](people.xlsx)) contains 39 cousins from a particular family.
-These are the columns:
+Here are the columns:

 - **name** - full name of the cousin;
 - **birthdate** - his birthdate (mm/dd/yy);